 We next investigated how alternative splicing varies quantitatively between samples (distinct conditions, tissues or developmental stages) and organisms.
-Because of the limitations of RNA-Seq noted above, we have only quantified individual splicing events consisting of an alternatively spliced exon and its immediate flanking constitutive exons.
-Furthermore, we only analyzed unambiguous splicing events in which other annotated transcripts could not confound the interpretation and sites involving only two possible alternative splice-forms.
+Because of the limitations of short-read RNA-Seq noted above, we have only quantified individual splicing events consisting of an alternatively spliced exon and its immediate flanking constitutive exons.
+Furthermore, we only analyzed unambiguous events in which other annotated transcripts could not confound the interpretation and the events involve only two possible alternative splice-forms.
 To facilitate a consistent quantification, we uniformly processed the matched compendium with a splicing focused pipeline (see Suppl.), calculating the percent inclusion of the alternative exon in each sample.
 The majority of events in each species are either primarily included or skipped (Fig 3D).
 However, when examining each individual event class, there are some distinctions.
 For example, most skipped exon events in each organism have one splice-form that greatly predominates, though the nature of that differs between organisms.
 In particular, skipped exons are most often absent in fly and present in worm (Fig 3D).
 For tandem UTR events, human has a striking peak at an inclusion value of ~50% indicating that the long and short forms of the UTRs are expressed at equal levels on average.
-Worm also has a peak inclusion of ~50% for tandem UTRs though it is less clearly defined than in human, while most tandem UTRs in fly have an inclusion rate of >75%.

 We next examined the dynamics of alternative splicing for each splicing event by calculating the maximal change in percent inclusion over all pairs of samples for each species.
 We call this quantity the "switch score" and binned the splicing events into those that varied strongly (switch score >50%), moderately (25-50%), or weakly (0-25%).
 The majority of splicing events in fly and worm change dramatically between samples (Fig 3E).

 Finally, we examined the conservation of the sequences associated with splicing, specifically skipped exons and their flanking introns.
 In all three species, the strongly varying exons (those associated with the highest switch scores) and the adjacent portions of their flanking introns are more conserved than moderately varying exons, and the exons that vary the least are also the least conserved (Fig 3F).
-This is consistent with more information content in the sequences of exons and their flanking regions for alternatively spliced exons compared to constitutively spliced ones. [[JJL: original text here is “functional sequence elements involved in regulating alternative splicing being present more commonly in exons that change dramatically, while such elements are not required to be present in exons that are constitutively included.”]]

 * Pseudogenes

 One particular type of non-coding element that is directly related to protein coding genes is the pseudogene.
-We uniformly annotated and compared the pseudogenes in all three organisms using a combination of automated pipelines and manual curation (see Suppl.).
-We then analyzed the pseudogenes on a number of levels ranging from biotype distribution to transcription.
+We uniformly annotated the pseudogenes in all three organisms using a combination of automated pipelines and manual curation (see Suppl.).
+We then compared the pseudogenes on a number of levels ranging from biotype distribution to transcription.

 ** Large Differences in Pseudogene Complements Reflect Evolutionary History